frees-io/freestyle/docs/src/main/tut/docs/patterns/config/README.md

 }
 ```

-The _freestyle-logging_ module contains a built in handler which you may use out of the box with target types such as `Try`, `Future`, `monix.eval.Task`, `fs2.Task`, and in general any other that can satisfy a `MonadError[M, Throwable]` constrain.
+The _freestyle-config_ module contains a built in handler which you may use out of the box with target types such as `Try`, `Future`, `monix.eval.Task`, `fs2.Task`, and in general any other that can satisfy a `MonadError[M, Throwable]` constrain.

 ### Example